 As I mentioned above, real estate is arguably the best investment that an investor can make.
 This is because real estate does three (and maybe four) things:

 - It allows for depreciation.

-- It can potentially appreciate in value over time.
+- It can potentially be appreciated over time.

-Furthermore, if you decided in your twenties to invest in real estate directly through rentals and the like, many young people are actually able to qualify for a Federal Housing Administration (FHA) loan that only requires a 3.5% down payment and has a traditionally low-interest rate.
-That makes the real estate market really accessible for people who may not have the 20% down payment that a bank would charge for a mortgage!
+Furthermore, if you decided in your twenties to invest in real estate directly through rentals and the like, many young people can qualify for a Federal Housing Administration (FHA) loan that only requires a 3.5% down payment and has a traditionally low-interest rate.
+That makes the real estate market accessible for people who may not have the 20% down payment that a bank would charge for a mortgage!

 Real Estate Produces Cash Flow

 Cash flow is, by definition, the movement of money via revenues and expenses.
 Real estate investing provides an investor with the opportunity to generate positive monthly cash flow.
-If you directly purchase a property and then rent it out to tenants, it is highly possible that the rent you charge will pay off all of the monthly expenses for the house and even chip away at the mortgage for you.
+If you directly purchase a property and then rent it out to tenants, the rent you charge may pay off all of the monthly expenses for the house and even chip away at the mortgage for you.
 On top of that, you may get to keep a little bit of positive cash flow for reinvesting each month!
-Of course calculating your monthly expenses and accurately forecasting how much you can charge in rent prior to purchasing any property is critical to making sure that the properties you purchase will be cash flow positive.
+Of course, calculating your monthly expenses and accurately forecasting how much you can charge in rent before purchasing any property is critical to making sure that the properties you purchase will be cash flow positive.

 Real Estate Builds Equity